Unity-Technologies/ml-agents/docs/Migrating.md

 ## Migrating from ML-Agents toolkit v0.7 to v0.8

 ### Important Changes
-* We have split the Python packges into two seperate packages `ml-agents` and `ml-agents-envs`.
+* We have split the Python packages into two separate packages `ml-agents` and `ml-agents-envs`.
 * `--worker-id` option of `learn.py` has been removed, use `--base-port` instead if you'd like to run multiple instances of `learn.py`.

 #### Steps to Migrate